Linkurious/ogma-annotations-control/docs/react-guide.md

 ### AnnotationsContextProvider

-Here is the description of the states exported by the AnnotationsContextProvider
+Here is the description of the states exported by the AnnotationsContextProvider, that you can access with the `useAnnotationsContext` hook.

 | Context           | Usage                                                                     |
 | ----------------- | ------------------------------------------------------------------------- |